-Jewish law – halakhah הֲלָכָה – like any legal system, provides norms for marriages and divorces.
-Jewish marriages and divorces are done in accordance with state law to satisfy the requirement of Dina DeMalkhuta Dina – the civil law of the land is binding as Jewish law.
-Yet the actual civil marriage or divorce has no inherent legal standing: it is the Jewish ceremony that matters, not the certificate from the state.
-The same is true for divorce.
+Jewish law – halakhah הֲלָכָה – provides norms for marriages and divorces.
+Jewish marriages and divorces are also done in accordance with state law to satisfy Dina DeMalkhuta Dina – the civil law of the land is binding as Jewish law.

 photo credit: Shutterstock/JTA

 In Jewish law, when a couple gets divorced, it is the man who presents the woman with a bill of divorce, called a get.
 Without a get, the couple is still married by Jewish law, whether or not a civil divorce is obtained.
-Until the 19th century, most Jews lived in at least nominally observant Jewish communities, so there was rarely a problem in this area.
-If a woman had reason for a divorce, and her husband refused to give his wife a get, a bet din (rabbinical court) could force the man to do so.
+Until the 19th century, most Jews lived in at least nominally observant Jewish communities: If a woman had reason for a divorce, and her husband refused to give his wife a get, a bet din (rabbinical court) could force the man to do so.
 A bet din was authorized to use fines, imprisonment and even physical force if all other options failed.

 However, since the age of emancipation, most Jews no longer live in an observant Jewish community.
 Thus, husbands now unfairly have the power to keep wives married to them whether a civil divorce has been granted or not.
-This is nothing less than abuse, often done out of spite.
-In many cases, men have demanded money before they will grant them a get, which is a form of blackmail.
+As one can imagine, this has led to serious abuses: some men have refused to give a get out of spite; some have demanded money before they will grant them a get, which is a form of blackmail.
 Other times gets are withheld unless the wife agrees to grant certain unfair benefits or custody arrangements.

-In the Orthodox Jewish community, husbands can literally keep their wives’ marital ties intact for indefinite periods of time.
-This forces Jewish women to be faced with the impossible choice of either giving into her blackmailing husband or becoming an agunah (Hebrew: עגונה, plural: agunot (עגונות); translated as a “chained woman”.
+As such, today in the Orthodox Jewish community, husbands can literally keep their wives’ marital ties intact for indefinite periods of time.
+This forces women to be faced with the impossible choice of either giving into her blackmailing husband or becoming an agunah (Hebrew: עגונה, plural: agunot (עגונות); translated as a “chained woman”.

 This problem of husbands refusing to give their wives a get is a widespread phenomenon.
 The number of agunot in New York state was estimated to be as high as 15,000.
 (2)